1206yaya/go-note-api/README.md

 # Go Note API

 This is a RESTful API for managing notes, built with Go, Echo, and DynamoDB.
-It is designed to be deployed to AWS Lambda and API Gateway using the tf-note-infra Terraform configuration.
+It is the backend component of the Note App infrastructure.
+It's designed to work in conjunction with the [react-note-web](https://github.com/1206yaya/react-note-web) frontend and is deployed using the [tf-note-infra](https://github.com/1206yaya/tf-note-infra) Terraform configuration.

 ## Overview